-None of the information in this newsletter is a replacement for proper medical advice.
+Your physiotherapist can assess your injury and develop a treatment plan that will both restore you to the best possible function and prevent further injuries.
+None of the information in this article is a replacement for proper medical advice.
 Always see a medical professional for advice on your individual injury.